Beyond Brontës: The Mayor’s Screen Diversity Programme

 What will participants walk away with?

-An overview of the screen industry landscape and job roles in film and TV, including:
+An overview of the screen industry landscape and job roles in the screen industries, including:

-• Understanding of entry level opportunities within film and TV
+• Understanding of entry level opportunities within the screen industries, including Film, TV, VFX,

 • Progression opportunities and career paths within the screen industries

-• Basic set etiquette, preparing participants for entry level job roles in film and TV
+• Basic set etiquette, preparing participants for entry level job roles in the screen industries

 • CV and interview skills